National Express West Midlands: Platinum

 In 2015, National Express West Midlands launched the Platinum brand.
 The Platinum range of buses is a premium brand which offers passengers extra legroom, high backed seats, next stop announcements (on supported services), free Wi-Fi and USB charging on a select series of routes in the West Midlands.
 The Platinum brand uses Alexander Dennis Enviro400 MMCs, Alexander Dennis Enviro400EVs and Wright StreetDeck Hydroliners, which are usually painted in a grey and red colour scheme; some buses are given special colour schemes for select services such as the 8/X8, 9, 16, 50 and 82/87.
 Drivers on Platinum services are issued with suit-style uniforms.

 Deliveries of the first Platinum buses began in 2015, with 58 Alexander Dennis Enviro400 MMCs from a larger order of 171 buses delivered with Platinum branding.
 These were initially deployed on services 900 and 957, since renumbered X1 and X2, before being rolled out onto services 934, 935, 936, 997 and X51 later in the year.
 The Platinum brand was rolled out into the Black Country in 2016 with the delivery of a further 96 Platinum Enviro400 MMCs, resulting in Platinum buses being cascaded from Birmingham Central garage to Pensnett for the Merry Hill to Birmingham X10 service, and then expanded to Harborne in December 2017 with the delivery of 38 new buses.
 The Platinum brand further expanded again in 2018 with the delivery of 72 more Enviro400 MMCs, some of which were delivered to National Express Coventry for the city's first Platinum services, while the West Midlands buses operated on routes connecting Stourbridge, Druids Heath and Chelmsley Wood with central Birmingham.

 National Express West Midlands' first zero-emissions BYD-D8UR-DD ADL Enviro400 City EV buses were built to Platinum specification, and entered service in July 2020 on route 6 from Birmingham to Solihull via Shirley.
-The fuel cell electric Wright StreetDeck Hydroliner FCEVs that followed entered service on route 51 from Birmingham to Walsall via Perry Barr.
+The fuel cell electric Wright StreetDeck Hydroliners that followed entered service on route 51 from Birmingham to Walsall via Perry Barr.
 There were further additions to the electric fleet of buses in April 2025, where 170 new Alexander Dennis Enviro400 double decker zero emission buses were added to the fleet.
 This brings the total number of electric buses in operation to 329.

 As of January 2024, the Platinum Fleet is no longer providing free Wi-Fi.
-The reasoning for this is that despite pulling in an average of 600,000 passengers daily, only 1% (~6000 a day) used the Wi-Fi provided.
+The reasoning for this is that despite pulling in an average of 600,000 passengers daily, only 1% (~6,000 a day) used the Wi-Fi provided.